Official (gridiron football): Down judge/head line-judge/head linesman

-The down judge (DJ) in the NFL, CFL, and the 2022 version of the USFL; head line-judge (H or HL) in college and some states for high school football; or head linesman (H or HL) stands at one end of the line of scrimmage (usually the side opposite the press box, always with the chain crew), looking for possible offsides, encroachment and other fouls before the snap.
+The down judge (DJ) in the NFL, CFL, and the 2022 version of the USFL; head line-judge (H or HL) in college and high school football; or head linesman (H or HL) stands at one end of the line of scrimmage (usually the side opposite the press box, always with the chain crew), looking for possible offside, encroachment and other fouls before the snap.
 As the play develops, the head linesman is responsible for judging the action near that sideline, including whether a player is out of bounds.
 Responsibilities on a passing play include watching the receivers near that sideline to a point five to seven yards beyond the line of scrimmage.

 The down judge/head line-judge marks the forward progress of the ball and is in charge of the chain crew with regard to its duties.
 In addition to the general equipment listed above, the head linesman/down judge also carries a chain clip that is used by the chain crew to properly place the chains and ensure an accurate spot when measuring for a first down.